lexjansen/cdisc-core-sas/README.md

 - Install the requirements.

-`python -m pip install -r <location of cdisc-rules-engine local repo clone>/requirements.txt` # From the root directory
+`python -m pip install -r <location of the "cdisc-rules-engine" folder in the  local repo clone>/requirements.txt` # From the root directory

 ## Environment variables